EIE2-IAC-Labs/iac-riscv-cw-26/Shaheer/Shaheer's Statement.md

 This project has taught me a great deal about how to effectively split work in a group, and has improved my confidence and knowledgde of Git, Github, bash, verilog, and shell scripts.
 It also taught me that testing and debugging is a major part of any project and is usually the hardest one to do.

-If I had more time, I would have liked to implement the additonal stretched goals such as the multiple cycle multiplication and subtraction and wishbone criterias.
+If I had more time, I would have liked to implement the additonal stretched goals such as the multiple cycle multiplication and subtraction and wishbone requirements.[^1]

+[^1]: Please excuse all the grammer and english mistakes